Amalfi-Festival/amalfi-festival-org/faq.md

 ## Everyday Concerns

 Do I need to bring any electrical appliances, such as a hairdryer?
 : We recommend you leave most electrical appliances at home.
-All accommodations (hotels and hostel) restrict the use of irons due to fire hazards.
+All accommodations (hotels and hostel) provide hair dryers.
+The use of irons is restrictrd due to fire hazards.
 Electric water boilers are strictly prohibited.
-Please note you will need a transformer  current as well as an adaptor plug to fit into the wall outlet (adaptors can also be found locally in hardware stores).
+Please note you will need a transformer  current as well as an adaptor plug to fit into the wall outlet (Adaptors can be found locally in hardware stores if you forget or lose yours).

 What kind of internet service is there in the town?
 : All accommodations have wireless service.
 The service can sometimes be inconsistent due to the position of the town between the mountains and the sea.